-SAFERhome’s wonderful partners, friends and volunteers are dedicated to empower and protect all consumers who want a home to enhance their lifestyles and to make it a better real estate investment.
-This manual has been made available to you through the support of BC Housing and their seminar series Building Smart.
+SAFERhome’s wonderful partners, friends, and volunteers, are dedicated to empower and protect all consumers who want a home to enhance their lifestyles and to make it a better real estate investment.
+The manual has been made available through the support of BC Housing and their seminar series Building Smart.

 Our Mission Statement

 SAFERhome promotes the adoption and use of housing standards and practices that are safer, healthier and more sustainable for everyone in the community through the use of our 15–point SAFERhome Standards solution.

 To achieve its objective SAFERhome provides home planning assistance, home inspection, and certification programs for new home and renovation projects.
 SAFERhome also provides educational programs, publications, seminars and conferences while acting as a public interest lobby group with government and industry for the adoption of SAFERhome building standards and practices.

 As our communities are evolving, we are experiencing a huge demographic shift with the aging of our population.
 The latest Statistics Canada figures reveal the number of older adults and seniors in our communities will continue to increase at unprecedented rates.
 By the year 2032, 48% of Canadians will be over 65 years old.
 Seniors traditionally use canes, walkers and scooters to maintain their independence.

 By building to SAFERhome Standards, half the community is directly served with appropriate housing to keep them safer, active, and independent in their own homes longer.
 As a bonus, everything we do for our aging parents works just as well for our children.